 For members within the DC Section, for each of the 'value for members' and wider 'value for money' assessments, different weighting factors were applied to reflect the different services being assessed.

-For the 'value for members' analysis, we have assessed the historic return and volatility of the default fund versus benchmark, and the charges and transaction costs of that fund.
+For the 'value for members' analysis, we have assessed the historic return and volatility of the default investment strategy versus benchmark, and the charges and transaction costs of the default investment strategy.